-Home Preparation for Our Total Joint Replacement Patients
+Home Preparation for Our Total Joint Replacement Surgery Patients

 “Before everything else, getting ready is the secret of success.”
 Henry Ford

-Setting up your home for your return will help make you more comfortable during your recovery.
-You will have limited joint movement and stair-climbing ability initially after surgery.
+Setting up your home for your return after total joint replacement surgery will help make you more comfortable during your recovery.
+You will have limited joint movement and stair-climbing ability initially after total joint replacement surgery in North Carolina.
 In anticipation of your return home, try to do the following:

 - Rearrange your most frequently used items.
 Store food, toiletries and other supplies at a convenient level, somewhere between your waist and shoulder.

 - Stock up on easily prepared food items, including frozen and microwave foods.

 - Rearrange items for easy access, including cooking items, toiletries, personal items and shoes.

 Request a total joint replacement surgery appointment online.

 You won’t be driving until your doctor gives you the “okay.”